begmuhommet/low-ops-docs/docs/application/environments/firewall.md

 <img src="../../assets/create_firewall_rule.jpg" width="500" alt="Create firewall rule">

 2. In the pop-up window, enter the rule details:
- - Indicate the path
+        - Indicate the path that should be denied or allowed for a specific IP address
         - Select the desired action from the drop-down menu: "Allow" or "Deny"
         - Input the IP adresses and press "ENTER".
         - Include description
         - Click the "Create" button

-3. Re-deploy the application by following the steps from the [Application Actions Tutorial](./application_actions.md).
+3. Re-deploy the application by following the steps from the [Application Tutorial](./actions.md).

-## Managing Firewall Rules

-### Updating a Firewall Rule
+## Updating a Firewall Rule

 1. Return to the Firewall tab.
 2. Click on the three dots at the upper right corner of the rule you want to edit.